GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 Citation
 To cite material from this pipeline in your publications, please use:

 Gulay Bengu Ulukaya.
-(2025, April 26).
-BiNGS-Bulk-RNA-seq-pipeline: A streamlined pipeline for bulk RNA-seq analysis (first release).
-GitHub. https://github.com/GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline.
+(2025).
+BiNGS-Bulk-RNA-seq-pipeline: An end-to-end bulk RNA-seq analysis pipeline (Version 1.0).
+GitHub. https://github.com/GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline

 A lot of time and effort went into the development of this pipeline.
 Thank you for citing this material if it helped you in your data analysis.